-The Putney Gumps, aka Adam and Johnnie, are fund-raising for causes close to their heart; Down's Syndrome Association, Juvenile Diabetes Research Foundation, The Cystic Fibrosis Trust, and Great Ormond Street Hospital.
+In 2020, the Putney Gumps, aka Adam and Johnnie, are fund-raising for causes close to their heart; Down's Syndrome Association, and The Cystic Fibrosis Trust.

-Max, Johnnie and Judie's son, is a fun, energetic and happy 12 year old with Downs.
+Max, Johnnie and Judie's son, is a fun, energetic and happy 16 year old with Downs.
 Last year he was diagnosed with Type 1 Diabetes, a new challenge which has brought a fast learning curve for the Wraiths.
-The DSA has provided invaluable support over the years, and JDRF continues to be at the forefront of making the lives of those with Type 1 easier.
+The DSA has provided invaluable support over the years.

 Read on to find out more about each charity.

 Logo © Cystic Fibrosis Trust 2017.
 Registered as a charity in England and Wales (1079049)

 Cystic fibrosis (CF) is a genetic condition affecting more than 10,400 people in the UK.
 You are born with CF and cannot catch it later in life, but 1 in 25 of us carries the faulty gene that causes it, usually without knowing.